logo

 Tanning booths emit UVA.
 The high-pressure sunlamps used in tanning salons emit doses 12 times that of the sun!
 People who use the salons to get a tan are 2.5 times more likely to develop cancer.
 According to recent research, first exposure to tanning beds in youth increases melanoma risk by 75 percent!

-Always seek the shade outdoors, especially between 10 AM and 4 PM.
+Seek a shady place: under a tree, gazebo, covered patio, etc., between 10 AM - 4 PM.
 Since UVA rays penetrate glass, tint your car windows with UV-protective film.
 This film blocks up to 99.9 percent of UV radiation and lets in up to 80 percent of visible light.
+And never leave an infant, child, the elderly, or pets in a car in hot weather.
+It can get way past 100 degrees - with the windows down.

 Sunscreens